-Most of us are aware of the procedure to manage startup items via MSCONFIG or Task Manager in Windows 7/8 or Windows 10.
-Now if you are using Windows 10 v1803, then this version offers you a way to manage startup programs or apps via Settings as well.
+Most of us are aware of the procedure to manage startup items via MSCONFIG or Task Manager.
+Now if you are using Windows 11 or Windows 10, then these versions offer you an additional way to manage startup programs or apps via Settings as well.

 From the WinX Menu, open Windows Settings and head over to Apps > Startup.

 On your right-hand side, you will find some apps which start automatically when you log in to your system.
 Every app comes with a toggle button that you can use to enable or disable its startup status.

 You can also find the impact of these apps on system startup.
 For example, you can see High, Medium, Low, No impact under the toggle button.
 If your system has not measured the impact, it will display Not measured.

 It is to be noted that this is an additional way to control the startup programs – and you can still manage the startup programs using the Task Manager, WMIC, MSCONFIG, GPEDIT or Task Scheduler in Windows 11/10.